Toshiko Higashikuni

 Toshiko Higashikuni (東久邇 聡子, Higashikuni Toshiko), born Toshiko, Princess Yasu (泰宮聡子内親王, Yasu-no-miya Toshiko Naishinnō), was the fourteenth child and ninth daughter of Emperor Meiji of Japan, and the seventh child and fifth daughter of Sono Sachiko, the Emperor's fifth concubine.
+She was the wife of Prince Naruhiko Higashikuni, who served as the Japanese prime minister from August to October 1945.

 Biography

 Toshiko was born in Japan, the daughter of Emperor Meiji and Lady Sachiko.
 She held the childhood appellation "Yasu no miya" (Princess Yasu).

 She married Prince Naruhiko Higashikuni on 18 May 1915.
 Emperor Meiji granted Prince Naruhiko the title Higashikuni-no-miya and permission to start a new branch of the imperial family before their marriage on 3 November 1906.
 The couple had four sons: